 What Are the Lines on a Diaper For?

 The blue line on a diaper is the brand of diaper’s “wetness indicator”.
-The line works by turning a specific color whenever the diaper comes in contact with moisture.
-This is an important feature of diapers because it alerts parents that a diaper is soiled long before the parent may know that urination has occurred.
-Because of this, this feature helps babies stay drier for longer.
+The line works by turning a specific color, bright blue, whenever the diaper comes in contact with moisture.
+Wetness indicators are an important feature of diapers because it alerts parents that a diaper is soiled long before the parent may know that urination has occurred.
+Because of this, this feature helps babies stay drier for longer and helps avoid the skin rashes.
 It also decreases the chances of diaper rash, discomfort, and skin irritation.

 It is important to note that a diaper’s wetness indicator may, at times, not change color.
 This can be for a variety of reasons.
 If the urination happened but didn’t quite happen at the front of the diaper where the indicator lies, you may think your baby has a dry diaper when, indeed, he or she may not.